lingtalfi/Light/personal/mydoc/pages/light-application-recommended-structure.md

                     - some-banana-conf.byml
 ```

-The **com** is fairly new, it's similar to the **data** part as a plugin AAA can send configuration bits to a "recipient" service such
+The **dynamic** is fairly new, it's similar to the **data** part as a plugin AAA can send configuration bits to a "recipient" service such
 as Apple or Banana for instance.

 The difference is that the recipient plugins will fetch that configuration only when needed (i.e. lazy fetching) rather than
 on the app initialization.

-Basically, with the **com** directory our idea is to implement the [late service registration system](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/design/late-service-registration.md).
+Basically, with the **dynamic** directory our idea is to implement the [late service registration system](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/design/late-service-registration.md).